This article by U. Mahesh Prabhu is a part of The Kautilya Project of Vedic Management Centre

 According to Rajagurus, power is first a manifestation of mind.
 According to them any person with the ability to think and body to work can gain power.
 They regard power as of three kinds according to its deep qualities – Sattvic (Good), Rajasic (Middling) and Tamasic (Evil).

 Rajasic power is of those whose intent is right but who have no control over their Arishadvargas.
 People by sheer persistence can achieve great things.
-Achievements are often reflection of intent.
-Most kings and rulers, were slaves of their minds and infested with one or more of the detrimental qualities of the Arishadvargas.
-As a result, they felt significant amount of stress, strain and pain.
+Achievements are often the reflection of our intent.
+Most kings and rulers were slaves of their minds and infested with one or more of the detrimental qualities of the Arishadvargas.
+As a result, they felt a significant amount of stress, strain and pain.
 Therefore, when things were beyond their ability to handle their difficulties – they would seek the guidance their Rajaguru, who held the power of Sattva.
 Power of Sattva can calm not just one’s own mind – but also the minds of the others – another manifestation of subtle but powerful influence influence.
 It’s also referred to as Tapo Bala or the Power of self-control.

 Corrupt politicians today usually fall into the category of Tamasic power, and the leaders with good intent, but no power of introspection, into Rajasic.
 For the people of Sattva, their inner intelligence is their primary source of power, for Rajas it is their material power and wealth (also called Bahu Bala or Muscle Power), for Tamasic it is their ruthlessness and deception.
 Intelligence that is pure can see through everything and destroy anything.
 It is capable of creation and sustenance that is just.